sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/02 Purah's Theory.md

 The Sheikah shrugged.
 "It might start sapping your energy and life."

-"Uhhhh!"
+"*Uhhhh!*"

 "Oh relax!
-If I'm wrong - and may I add, I'm not - you can just let go of it."
+If I'm wrong - and may I add, I'm *not* - you can just let go of it."

 "Are you *sure*?"